Government Access Television For Cupertino

 The City Channel offers a unique program format that combines local and state government coverage, as well as top-quality educational programming for teachers and students (available weekday mornings and afternoons).
 Local city meeting coverage includes regular telecasts of City Council, Planning Commission and Parks and Recreation meetings.
 These meetings are televised live and repeated several times during the course of the week.
 State programming is offered via The California Channel, a satellite network that is broadcast late weekday evenings.
 Programming includes same-day coverage of state legislative floor debates, committee hearings, press conferences and public affairs programs.

 Local Cupertino programming includes a regular schedule of press conferences, town hall forums, special meetings, awards programs, groundbreaking ceremonies, and other community-related events.
 These programs are repeated several times during the month in order accommodate the greatest viewing audience possible.
-Special televised events include the Mayor's State of the City Address, the Lunar New Year Unity Parade, the CREST Awards (Cupertino Recognizes Extra Steps Taken), the City Council Swearing-In Ceremony, and comprehensive city council election programming.
+Special televised events include the Mayor's State of the City Address, the CREST Awards (Cupertino Recognizes Extra Steps Taken), the City Council Swearing-In Ceremony, and comprehensive city council election programming.

 Residents with Internet connections can view Cupertino city meetings and other programs both live and on-demand.
-Webcasting of city meetings and other events is now presented in both the Windows Media and Flash formats and is encoded to accommodate both dial-up and broadband viewers.
-MP3 audio files and MP4 video files of meetings and programs are also available as podcasts.
-With our Granicus MediaManager system , documents such as staff reports, agendas, and minutes are linked and cross-referenced to the video archives of city meetings, thus providing a simple and integrated solution for accessing public records.
+Webcasting of city meetings and other events is now presented in the platform independent HTML5 video format in order to accommodate a wide variety of desktop and mobile viewers.
+With our Granicus LegiStar system (launched in late 2014), documents such as staff reports, agendas, and minutes are linked and cross-referenced to the video archives of city meetings, thus providing a simple yet powerful solution for accessing public records.

 Click here for webcasting information